pmean/build-website/text/05/SmallRelativeRisk.md

 ---
 **[StATS]: Small relative risks (January 13, 2005)**

-I found a quote on the [Skeptic\'s Dictionary web site](http://skepdic.com) that is worth commenting on.
+I found a quote on the [Skeptic's Dictionary web site](http://skepdic.com) that is worth commenting on.
 The author, Robert Todd Carroll was describing the Vioxx controversy and the lawyers who are now aggressively recruiting people for a lawsuit against Merck, the manufacturer of Vioxx.
 In it, he repeats a common misconception about relative risk (RR):

-> *According to mathematician John Brignell, \"In observational studies,
+> *According to mathematician John Brignell, "In observational studies,
 > \[scientists\] will not normally accept an RR of less than 3 as
-> significant and never an RR of less than 2.\" \--*
+> significant and never an RR of less than 2." \--*
 > [skepdic.com/refuge/funk43.html](http://skepdic.com/refuge/funk43.html)

 This is a widely quoted rule, but it vastly oversimplifies the issue.
 A